-This article offers a comprehensive discussion on the inevitable tide of using more freelancers via platforms such as Upwork in software development.
-Based on the author's success stories, this article covered the opportunities, challenges, ethics and a working model of using freelancers in software development.
+This article offers a comprehensive discussion of the inevitable tide of using more freelancers via platforms such as Upwork in software development.
+Based on the author's success stories, this article covers the opportunities, challenges, ethics and a working model of using freelancers in software development.

-I was once developing a medical cloud that needs an advanced JavaScript component to display and annotate heart EEG graphs, which we don't know how to write, so I suggested to get a freelancer to do it.
+I was once developing a medical cloud that needed an advanced JavaScript component to display and annotate heart ECG graphs, which we didn't know how to write, so I suggested to get a freelancer to do it.
 I found one called Neil in UK on a freelancer platform called Upwork with very good track record.
 He quoted AU$4000 and four weeks.
 But the CEO felt UK was too far from Australia, so he found a local consultancy firm.
 The contract was signed at AU$13,000 to deliver the component in three months.

-After the coding started, I realized that that firm also does not have programmers who can do this, and they subcontracted the work to a third firm, taking a big cut for doing nothing.
+After the coding started, I realized that that firm also did not have programmers who could do this, and they subcontracted the work to a third firm, taking a big cut for doing nothing.
 The development dragged on for six months.
-The developers in the third firm did not read requirements and emails and never answer the calls.
-I spent tens of hours in emails trying to explain why their delivery did not meet the requirements, but every next release still had problems.
+The developers in the third firm did not read requirements and emails and never answered the calls.
+I spent tens of hours writing emails trying to explain why their delivery did not meet the requirements, but every next release still had problems.
 Both sides got impatient over time.
 Eventually they said: "We no longer want the remaining half of the payment, and we stop here."

-With deadline fast approaching, the CEO asked me, "Ask that freelancer Neil if he can finished it in two weeks."
+With deadline fast approaching, the CEO asked me, "Ask that freelancer Neil if he can finish it in two weeks."
 Neil said: "Yes, $6000 in two weeks."

-I have since worked with freelancers around the word, from Estonia, Ukraine, India, Pakistan, Europe and US, to develop web components, mobile apps, logos and book cover.
-All jobs were delivered in time, with very satisfactory results, and all the coding jobs costed a fraction of what could have been charged by local consultants.
+I have since worked with freelancers around the world, from Estonia, Ukraine, India, Pakistan, the rest of Europe, and the US, to develop web components, mobile apps, logos and book covers.
+All jobs were delivered on time, with satisfactory results, and all the coding jobs cost a fraction of what could have been charged by local consultants.

 There are some challenges and concerns which prevent software managers from harnessing the benefit of freelancers: